Three years ago when I quit my investment banking job to write, I was a beginner writer. (I am still a new writer.)

 Apart from the auxiliary verbs, we use many other feeble verbs.

-Was, is, am, are — the forms of to be — makes the main verb weaker vs Auxiliary verbs weaken the main verb.
+Auxiliary verbs (Was, is, am, are: the forms of “to be“) make the main verb weaker versus Auxiliary verbs (Was, is, am, are: the forms of “to be”) weaken the main verb.

-I have to go to the doctor vs I have to visit the doctor.
+I have to go to the doctor versus I have to visit the doctor.

-I am thinking of a plan to increase my income vs I am planning to increase my income.
+I am thinking of a plan to increase my income versus I am planning to increase my income.